Previously on Showpad's Onboarding Guide...

 Create your users

 Sign in to the Online Platform and head out to the user tab.
 If you have other people in your organization that need the ability to manage content and users, this is the time to select who and make them an administrator as well.
 Don't worry, you can always change the user role later.
+For larger batches of users, use a CSV to import them quickly.

 Build your super hero squad